 Conclusion

-In this article, we talked about VPN, VPS, and how to setup VPN in VPS in a few steps.
-VPN is used to create a virtual network to hide identity over the internet.
+In this article, we talked about VPN, VPS, and how to set up a VPN on a VPS in a few steps.
+VPN is used to create a virtual network to hide your identity over the internet.
 Several types of VPNs are available for use, including PPTP, L2TP, SSTP, and OpenVPN.
-A VPS is a virtual server available in the form of multiple virtual machines.
-VPS allows us to use flexible hardware resources which can be used for applications like crypto mining, playing online games, etc.
+A VPS is a virtual server available in the form of multiple virtual machines, allowing for flexible hardware resources that can be used for various applications like crypto mining, playing online games, and more.

 People also read: